loonix/native_syntax_controller/README.md

 ## API Reference

-### evaluateFormula(Map<String, dynamic> context, String formula)
+### evaluateFormula(Map<String, dynamic> context, String formula, {Map<String, dynamic>? customFunctions})

-Evaluates a formula expression with the given context variables.
+Evaluates a formula expression with the given context variables and optional custom functions.

 - `context`: Map of variables available in the formula
 - `formula`: String expression to evaluate
+- `customFunctions`: Optional map of custom functions to make available in the formula
 - Returns: The result of the evaluation

 ### SyntaxHighlightingController